Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Photo 5: Elements of the Kadinjača monument complex under construction by stone masons during 1978

-The complex was formally opened during a grand ceremony at the site on September 23rd, 1979, which was personally presided over by Yugoslav President Josip Tito himself and reportedly attended by over 100,000 people (Photo 6).
+The complex was formally opened during a grand ceremony at the site on September 23rd, 1979, which was personally presided over by Yugoslav President Josip Broz Tito himself and reportedly attended by nearly 100,000 people (Photo 6).
 During this unveiling ceremony, sources recount Tito making the following statements during his inaugural address (translated here into English):

 "Here at Kadinjača, a dramatic and difficult battle was fought against a far superior enemy.
 The Worker's Battalion fighters selflessly sacraficed themselves and were resolved to stop the enemy at all costs.
 There are rare examples in the annuls of war history of a small troop of heroes, with incredible courage and perseverance, confronting such an overpowering and armed enemy.
 Fifteen German units were attacked by one Partisan unit."